rapid7/insightconnect-plugins/url_utils/help.md

 #### Encoder

-This action is used to encode special characters and non-ASCII text in a `string` to make it safe for use as URL components.
+This action is used to encode special, reserved, unsafe, or non-ASCII characters in a `string` to make it safe for use as URL components.
-It does not encode the characters `?=&#` by default, though you may encode these characters anyway by setting the `encode_all` variable to `true`.
+It does not encode the characters `/?=&#` by default, though you may encode these characters anyway by setting the `encode_all` variable to `true`.

 The `://` protocol separator is unchanged if it is present in the input, regardless of the `encode_all` value.